-SNOQUALMIE, Wash., Nov.
-1, 2016 /PRNewswire-USNewswire/ -- The Washington State Veterinary Medical Association (WSVMA) held it's Pacific Northwest Veterinary Conference in Spokane, Wash., October 7-9.
-Several veterinarians, staff, and citizens were honored at WSVMA's award ceremonies on Saturday, October 8.
+SNOQUALMIE, Wash., Oct.
+17, 2014 /PRNewswire-USNewswire/ -- The Washington State Veterinary Medical Association held its Pacific Northwest Veterinary Conference in Yakima, Wash., Sept.
+26-28.
+Several veterinarians, staff, and citizens were honored at WSVMA's banquet and award ceremonies on Saturday, Sept.
+27.

-Dr. Mary Kay Hilmoe, co-owner of The Family Pet in Seattle, WA, received the 2016 Veterinarian of the Year Award.
-The WSVMA Veterinarian of the Year is presented in recognition of an outstanding career in veterinary medicine.
-Also taken into consideration is the veterinarian's contributions to their practice, their stakeholders, and any other service directly benefitting their community.
+Dr. Richard M. DeBowes, on faculty at Washington State University's (WSU) College of Veterinary Medicine, received the 2014 Veterinarian of the Year Award.
+The WSVMA Veterinarian of the Year award is presented in recognition of an outstanding career in veterinary medicine at all levels, national, state and local.
+Also taken into consideration are the veterinarian's contributions to their practice, their stakeholders, and any other professional endeavors directly benefitting their community.

 The WSVMA is a statewide, not-for-profit, professional organization for the benefit of veterinary medicine.
 The WSVMA has over 1,700 members, representing veterinarians, veterinary students and a broad spectrum of veterinary practice.
 The Association's mission is "advancing the cause of veterinary medicine to better the lives of those touched by it."
-Visit the WSVMA Web site, www.wsvma.org, to learn more about the association, veterinary medicine, and animal care.
+Visit the WSVMA Web site, www.wsvma.org, to learn more about the association and veterinary medicine and animal care.

 Media Contact: Candace Joy, Executive Vice President WSVMA, (800) 399-7862, email@example.com